Skip to content

 workspace_client=workspace_client,

-schema="sailboat_sailboat_v1", # Or None to auto-generate from data model
+schema="CDF_CogniteCore_v1", # Or None to auto-derive from the data model

 debug=False,